greggman/webgpu-dev-extension/README.md

   Attempt to capture WebGPU calls to an HTML file using [webgpu_recorder](https://github.com/brendan-duncan/webgpu_recorder)

 ---

+## Limits

+Does not currently work in workers.
+[See Issue](https://github.com/greggman/webgpu-dev-extension/issues/6).

 ## Development

-I don't know all the procedures for other browser but in Chrome, load the extension by cloning this repo and then
+I don't know all the procedures for other browsers but in Chrome, load the extension by cloning this repo and then

 1. go to `about://extensions`
 2. enable developer mode